ellaksay2/ellaksay2.github.io/fun.md

 permalink: /fun/
 ---

-At UC San Diego, I was an leader of the Club Triathlon Team and Women's Surf Collective.
+At UC San Diego, I was on leadership for the Club Triathlon Team and Women's Surf Collective.
 I am passionate about human performance and increasing female representation in male-dominated sports.

 I worked as a Brick Specialist for LEGO where my main responsibilities were to build display sets for the store.
 I also wrote and edited for the campus newspaper *The Guardian* and produced a weekly radio show called *Oh You Would Love It!*